Brighton Dam Azalea Garden

 Visitors who need ADA accommodations or prefer less crowded trails are encouraged to plan a visit for the weekday, between 8:00 AM and 11:00 AM.
 Those needing accommodations should contact the Visitor Center Guide upon arrival to discuss needs.

 Peak bloom generally occurs in early May.
-Call the Brighton Dam Visitor Center for information on blooming schedule - 301-206-7485.
+For information on the blooming schedule, call the Brighton Dam Visitor Center at 301-206-7485.

 Established in 1959, Brighton Dam’s Azalea Garden is home to over 22,000 azalea bushes over 5 acres in a hardwood forest.
 Kousa dogwood trees were added in the 1990’s and the garden is also home to Montgomery County’s champion fringe tree (Chionanthus virginicus).